anhkhoa93/bowling-score-tracker/README.md

 - **Docker**: For application bundle and deployment
 - **AWS ECS**: Production deployment for scaling, granular control of the application and security.
 - **Github Actions**: CICD for faster development process.
+- **Fastify**: Backend server for storing bowling scores in PostgreSQL
+- **PostgreSQL**: Database for storing game history and player records

 ---